aiven/aiven-docs/docs/platform/howto/technical-emails.md

-Alternatively, you can [set up a Slackbot forwarding address](https://slack.com/help/articles/206819278-Send-emails-to-Slack#h_01F4WE06MBF06BBHQNZ1G0H2K5) and use that to automatically forward Aiven\'s email notifications from your email client.
+Alternatively, you can [set up a Slackbot forwarding address](https://slack.com/help/articles/206819278-Send-emails-to-Slack#h_01F4WE06MBF06BBHQNZ1G0H2K5) and use that to automatically forward Aiven's email notifications from your email client.